Luke Maile Player Props: Reds vs. Brewers

 Luke Maile At The Plate

-- Maile has three doubles, three home runs and three walks while batting .259.
+- Maile is hitting .250 with three doubles, three home runs and four walks.

-- Maile has picked up a hit in 52.4% of his 21 games this season, with at least two hits in 14.3% of them.
+- Maile has picked up a hit in 50.0% of his 22 games this year, with more than one hit in 13.6% of those games.

-- He has hit a home run in three games this season (14.3%), homering in 5.2% of his plate appearances.
+- He has gone deep in 13.6% of his games this year, and 4.9% of his chances at the plate.

-- In four games this year (19.0%), Maile has picked up an RBI, including two games with multiple runs batted in.
+- Maile has driven in a run in four games this year (18.2%), including two games with multiple runs batted in.

-- He has scored in six of 21 games so far this season.
+- He has scored in seven of 22 games so far this season.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.